nazimboudeffa/gfn-faq/README.md

 ---
 speedtest in GFN measures and pings the speed to your chosen GFN location.
 A regular speedtest pings ur nearest server which is totally not the same as gfn

-The bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own
+GFN mesures the bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own

 # Troubleshooting your Client